buddypress/buddypress/src/readme.txt

 BuddyPress lets users sign-up and start creating profiles, posting messages, making connections, creating and interacting in groups, and much more.
 A social network in a box, BuddyPress lets you easily build a community for your company, school, sports team, or other niche community.

-<h4>Who's Using BuddyPress?</h4>

-Take a look at some of the best sites on the <a href="http://buddypress.org/showcase/">BuddyPress Showcase</a>.

 <h4>Plugins: Adding So Much More</h4>

 BuddyPress boasts an ever growing array of new features developed by an awesome plugin development community.
 There are more than 330 BuddyPress plugins available, and the list is growing every day.
-Check out our list of <a href="http://buddypress.org/extend/recommended-plugins/">popular and recommended plugins</a>; for a full list of plugins, please visit the <a href="http://buddypress.org/extend/plugins/">BuddyPress.org plugins page</a>.
+Check out our list of <a href="http://buddypress.org/extend/recommended-plugins/">popular and recommended plugins</a>, or <a href="http://wordpress.org/plugins/search.php?q=buddypress">search for BuddyPress plugins on WordPress.org</a>.
 You can install any of these plugins automatically, using the plugin installer on your WordPress Dashboard.

 <h4>More Information</h4>